Gao Lin: Guangzhou Evergrande

+Shenzhen FC

-Gao Lin joined Shenzhen F.C. for a free transfer agent on Feb 24 2020.
-He would go on to make his debut and score his first goal for the club against Guangzhou R&F F.C. in a league game on 26 July 2020 in a 3–0 victory.
+On 24 February 2020, Gao signed for Shenzhen FC on a free transfer.
+He made his debut and scored his first goal for the club on 26 July 2020 in 3–0 win against Guangzhou R&F.

 International career

 Gao was part of the squad in the 2008 Summer Olympics where he played in all three group games and started in the first two games as the Chinese under-23 national team were knocked out in the group stage.

 Gao made his debut for the Chinese national team against South Korea on 31 July 2005 in the 2005 East Asian Football Championship where he was sent off mistakenly by referee Yuichi Nishimura; The East Asian Football Federation cancelled Gao's red card and apologized to him the next day.
 After that inauspicious start to his international career, Gao started to impose himself within the team, and despite making his debut in 2005 for the national team, Gao had to wait until 21 January 2009 to score his first goal in a 6–1 win against Vietnam during 2011 AFC Asian Cup qualification, scoring a hat-trick.

 Gao scored in a 3–0 win against South Korea during the 2010 East Asian Football Championship, helping China beat South Korea for the first time ever.
 Gao captained the national team for the first time on 22 February 2012 in a 2–0 win against Kuwait.
 On 10 September 2018, Gao won his 100th cap for China in a 0–0 draw against Bahrain, making him the fifth Chinese man to win 100 caps.